psweb26/Netflix-Clone/README.md

 # Netflix-Clone
-A full-featured Netflix clone built using [css &amp; html].
+A full-featured Netflix clone built using [css & html].